-Some users are still reporting high CPU Usage by a process called “Windows Shell Experience Host” on their computers.
-This article takes a look at what is “Windows Shell Experience Host”and the steps to fix High CPU Usage by Windows Shell Experience Host in Windows 10.
+Here is a look at “Windows Shell Experience Host”and the steps to fix High CPU Usage by Windows Shell Experience Host in Windows 11/10.

-What is Windows Shell Experience Host
+What is Windows Shell Experience Host?

 For example, the graphical interfacing of the Start menu, Taskbar, Notification area visuals (clock, calendar, etc) and changing of the desktop background are handled by Windows Shell Experience Host.

-However, if you notice the process regularly consuming a high amount of CPU (25% to 35%) and memory in the task manager of your computer, the problem needs to be fixed.
+However, if you frequently notice Windows Shell Experience Host consuming high amount of CPU (25% to 35%) and memory on your computer, the problem can be fixed using the following steps.

-1. Change Desktop Background
+2. Change Desktop Background

-On the next screen, click on Background in the side-menu and use the down arrow in the right pane to change the background type to either Picture or Solid Colour.
+Go to Settings > Personalization > On the next screen, select Background in the left-pane.
+In the right-pane, use the down-arrow to change the background type to either Picture or Solid Colour.

-2. Turn off Automatic Background Color Changing
+3. Turn off Automatic Background Color Changing

 The next solution is to disable the option to automatically change the Background colour on your computer.

-3. Reduce Transparency Effects
+4. Reduce Transparency Effects

 4. Run SFC Command

-On the Command prompt window, type sfc /scannow and hit the enter key on the keyboard of your computer.
+In the Command prompt window, type sfc /scannow and hit the enter key on the keyboard of your computer.

 Patiently wait for the SFC command to be completed and Restart the computer.